 You will also fulfil your obligation to the University to disclose any invention, discovery or technology that may have the potential for commercial application.

-After receiving your disclosure, the Knowledge and Technology Transfer team will work with you to assess the commercial potential of the IP and, if appropriate, determine how to protect it.
+After receiving your disclosure, the Knowledge and Technology Transfer team will work with you to assess the commercial potential of the IP n a timely way, in accordance with our 2-2-2 process and, if appropriate, determine how to protect it.

 Share this article

 Understanding intellectual property for researchers

 As a University of Melbourne researcher, you may create, or co-create valuable IP.
 Here's how to know who owns the IP, and how and when to protect it.